 As such, Invion recently appointed lung cancer consultant Assoc.
 Prof Louis Irving to the Company’s Scientific Advisory Board.
 Invion is planning to expand its operations to include intravenous applications of its PDT treatment for lung cancer.

-The company will look to expand this development throughout 2019.
+The company will look to expand this development throughout 2019 and 2020.

 The treatment aims to address a known gap in current treatment options for ovarian cancers, which have a five-year mortality rate greater than 70 per cent.
 Also, ovarian cancer patients almost universally develop recurrent, chemo-resistant disease.

-Researchers compared the efficacy of four photosensitisers used in PhotoDynamic Therapy, including Photosoft Oral and an improved formulation of PhotosoftTM technology called IVX-P02, in in vitro tests against ovarian cancer cells.
+Researchers compared the efficacy of four photosensitisers used in PhotoDynamic Therapy, including Photosoft Oral and an improved formulation of PhotosoftTM technology called IVX-PDT, in in vitro tests against ovarian cancer cells.

-Of the in vitro tests’ findings, the most significant was the effectiveness of the IVX-P02 – found to have 15-fold greater in vitro cytotoxicity against ovarian cancer cells, compared to Photosoft Oral.
+Of the in vitro tests’ findings, the most significant was the effectiveness of the IVX-PDT – found to have 15-fold greater in vitro cytotoxicity against ovarian cancer cells, compared to Photosoft Oral.

-Trials on mice with advanced ovarian cancer and which have had IVX-P02 administered intraperitoneally have shown that The IVX-P02 compound clearly identifies cancerous tumour tissue, accumulates in the tumour tissue and is not taken up by normal tissue.
+Trials on mice with advanced ovarian cancer and which have had IVX-PDT administered intraperitoneally have shown that the IVX-PDT compound clearly identifies cancerous tumour tissue, accumulates in the tumour tissue and is not taken up by normal tissue.

-Invion's research with The Hudson Institute lays the foundation for ongoing 2019 preclinical trials of IVX-P02 as a potentially viable commercial treatment for ovarian cancer.
+Invion's research with The Hudson Institute lays the foundation for ongoing 2019 preclinical trials of IVX-PDT as a potentially viable commercial treatment for ovarian cancer.

-Invion expects its IVX-P02 gel will be more powerful than currently available topical therapies used to treat skin cancer and could offer skin cancer patients a new treatment option.
+Invion expects its IVX-PDT gel will be more powerful than currently available topical therapies used to treat skin cancer and could offer skin cancer patients a new treatment option.

-The company aims to have the fast-drying IVX-P02 gel ready for testing in human clinical studies in the first half of 2019.
-Invion has engaged industry experts Formulytica and vivoPharm to develop and test the IVX-P02 gel, and appointed cancer specialist Dr Lynda Spelman to the Company’s Scientific Advisory Board in January 2019 to ensure that drug development for application to skin cancer is optimised.
+The company aims to have the fast-drying IVX-PDT gel ready for testing in human clinical studies in the first half of 2020.
+Invion has engaged industry experts Formulytica and vivoPharm to develop and test the IVX-PDT gel, and appointed cancer specialist Dr Lynda Spelman to the Company’s Scientific Advisory Board in January 2019 to ensure that drug development for application to skin cancer is optimised.

-Invion's skin cancer treatment – referred to as IVX-SKIN – will be in pre-clinical studies in the first and second quarters of 2019 and is expected to enter into Phase Ib human trials for the treatment of BCC in the third and fourth quarters.
+Invion's skin cancer treatment – referred to as IVX-SKIN – is in pre-clinical studies in 2019 and is expected to enter into Phase Ib human trials for the treatment of BCC in 2020.

-Phase III human trials for the treatment of BCC and AK and are expected to commence in late 2019 and early 2020 respectively, to be followed by the start of the registration process in mid-2020.
+Phase III human trials for the treatment of BCC and AK and are expected to commence in 2021, to be followed by the start of the registration process.